Overview

 If you or your child keeps getting balanitis and medicine has not helped, circumcision (surgery to remove the foreskin) may be considered.

-Things you can do if you have balanitis
+Things you can do to help with balanitis

 Causes of balanitis